What are wild dogs?

 Managing wild dogs in our national parks

 The General Biosecurity Duty for wild dogs is directly informed by the NSW Wild Dog Strategy, which promotes a balance between managing wild dogs in areas where they have negative impacts and preserving the ecological role of dingoes.
-The conservation of dingoes is listed under the Goals of the strategy and is to be achieved by having Wild Dog Management Plans focus control on areas where the risk of negative impacts are greatest and not undertaking control in other parts of the landscape with a low risk of negative impacts from wild dogs, to allow dingoes to fulfil their natural ecological role.
+The conservation of dingoes is listed under the goals of the strategy and is to be achieved by having Wild Dog Management Plans focus control on areas where the risk of negative impacts is greatest and not undertaking control in other parts of the landscape with a low risk of negative impacts from wild dogs, to allow dingoes to fulfil their natural ecological role.

-NPWS develops wild-dog management plans where a high risk of negative impacts from wild dogs is identified.
+NPWS develops wild dog management plans where a high risk of negative impacts from wild dogs is identified.
 These plans are developed in accordance with the NSW Guidelines for the Preparation and Implementation of Wild Dog Management Plans (PDF 339KB).